dirac-institute/kbmod/docs/source/overview/overview.rst

 * Data is loaded from the input files as specified above (see :ref:`Input Files` for more details).
 * Masks are applied to the images to remove invalid pixels (see :ref:`Masking` for more details).
-* The shift and stack approach is used to search for potential trajectories originating from each pixel in the first image.
+* The shift and stack approach is used to search for potential trajectories originating from each starting pixel in the first image (see :ref:`Search Algorithm and Search Space` for more details).
 * The list of potential trajectories is filtered using various metrics.
 * Remaining trajectories are clustered to remove duplicates.
 Only one trajectory per cluster is kept.
 * The found trajectories are compared against known objects and matches are indicated.
 * The found trajectories are output to result files for later analysis.

 Data Model
 ----------